gabeklein/expressive-mvc/README.md

 ```

 > You may notice this approach is cleaner, but it is also more efficient than inline-functions.
-Not only do these "actions" have names, but the handlers now won't make a new closure for every render. 😬
+Not only do these actions now have names, we avoid making new closures every render. 😬

 ```jsx
 const KitchenCounter = () => {